John Gilligan (criminal): Assassination attempt

-On 1 March 2014 at 7.00pm, two gunmen came to the home of Gilligan's brother and went into the house while Gilligan was using the toilet.
+On 1 March 2014 at 7.00pm, two gunmen came to the home of Gilligan's brother in Clondalkin.
+They entered the house while Gilligan was using the toilet.
 Paramedics from the Dublin Fire Brigade and Advanced Paramedics from the National Ambulance Service arrived at the scene five minutes later with at least four confirmed hits: in his face, chest, hip and leg.
 He was rushed to James Connolly Memorial Hospital, where he was in a critical state.
 He was given the last rites as he arrived at James Connolly Memorial Hospital, in Blanchardstown, but he survived the shooting.
 It was reported on 14 March that the ammunition that was used to shoot him matched ammunition that had been stolen from German police a decade earlier.

 His bodyguard, Stephen Douglas 'Dougie' Moran, was shot dead on 15 March 2014 in Lucan.

 After the shooting of Moran, Gilligan was discharged from hospital and then left the country.